 Then there is Macchu Pichu, the sacred site chosen by the great Inca ruler Pachacuti in 1450.
 Built at 8000 feet to be close to the Gods, it was ruined by the Spaniards in the 16th century, and rediscovered only 1911 by explorer Hiram Bingham.
 Our favourite hotel, Inkaterra Machu Picchu Pueblo is the perfect compliment to a visit to MP where local guides are on hand to lead thematic nature walks.
 Another option is to stay at the Belmond Sanctuary Lodge.

 The bustling city of Lima has become one of South America’s largest cities.
-Museums, ancient archaeological sites, beautiful beaches, nature reserves, vibrant nightlife, and the thrill of adventure sports, give Peru’s capital an authentic and unique personality.
-A few favorite hotels include the Belmond Miraflores Park Hotel along with Hotel B. The city is also known for its outstanding cuisine, from ceviche and traditional coastal cooking to refined global fare.
-This sprawling metropolis promises travelers an unforgettable experience that is rich in culture.
+Museums, ancient archaeological sites, beautiful beaches, nature reserves, vibrant nightlife and outstanding cuisine, give Peru’s capital an authentic and unique personality.
+Our favourite hotels include the Belmond Miraflores Park Hotel along with Hotel B. This sprawling metropolis promises travelers an unforgettable experience that is rich in culture.

 AREQUIPA & COLCA CANYON

-Arequipa, a city known for its volcanic white rock churches, monasteries, and mansions, is also the gateway to 62-mile long Colca Canyon (twice the depth of the Grand Canyon) it is one of the deepest canyons in the world, and the river valley features some of the most magnificent natural scenery in Peru.
-Choose between the Belmond Las Casitas or Colca Lodge Spa and Hot Springs.
+Arequipa, a city known for its volcanic white rock churches, monasteries, and mansions.
+It is also the gateway to Colca Canyon (twice the depth of the Grand Canyon), one of the deepest canyons in the world, and the river valley features some of the most magnificent natural scenery in Peru.
+Choose between two favourite hotels: the Belmond Las Casitas or Colca Lodge Spa and Hot Springs.
 Here you can observe herds of vicunas grazing in the valley and spot the Andean condor, the mighty symbol of the Andes, soaring up above…

 PUNO & LAKE TITICACA

 Lake Titicaca is the highest navigable lake in the world at over 3,800 meters above sea level!
 The city of Puno sits on the edge of Titicaca and is the gateway to launch a visit out to the famous Floating Reed Islands of the Uros people.
-Titilaka Lodge is a luxury 5star boutique hotel (also a member of Relais & Chateaux) is off the beaten track on its own private peninsula, and offers spectacular culinary offers with opportunities to explore the beauty of Titicaca – a place “where the sky, the land and the waters all meet”.
+Titilaka Lodge is a luxury 5star boutique hotel is off the beaten track on its own private peninsula, and offers spectacular culinary offers with opportunities to explore the beauty of Titicaca – a place “where the sky, the land and the waters all meet”.

 Finally, there’s the option to explore Peru’s Amazon jungle at the Inkaterra Reserva Amazonica or aboard a the Aria Amazon, a luxury small ship that explores the remote region of Peru’s Amazon.
 Breathtaking scenery, luxuriant forests, natural life at its finest, and the endless expanses of the river come together with our first-rate service to create a magical environment, an experience never to forget.